Christian Peschken: Present career (2006–present)

 Peschken was interviewed by Al Kresta, on "Kresta in the Afternoon" live on Ave Maria Radio about his testimony and TV Network plans.

 From 2009 to 2010 Peschken focused on the development and production of Catholic Faith related, and Human condition related content.
 He produced, photographed and edited short form (up to 10 minutes) documentaries / mini series that broadcast via CatholicTV, EWTN (Eternal Word Television Network), and TELECARE TV and other Catholic media systems.
 The clips are also available on Peschken's YouTube channel (name: GlobalFaith).
 In addition Peschken produces documentaries for Non Profit Organizations (such as Homeless Shelter Organizations).

 Recently Peschken adapted Fr.
 Robert Barron's 'Catholicism' 10 x 60 minute series into the German language.

 An article about him was published in the National Catholic Register.

-Since early 2011 Peschken started to work on funding structures for films and television projects, and currently has 3 motion picture projects in active funding, as well as a TV Cooking show entitled Cook Smart Save Cash.
+Since early 2011 Peschken started to work on funding structures for films and television projects, and had 3 motion picture projects in active funding, as well as a TV Cooking show entitled Cook Smart Save Cash.
+All the fundings failed.

 In addition to several film and TV projects, Peschken provides German language adaptations (Voice Over) to Germany-based clients such as 'Lego (Heroica Game)' and 'Victor (Mousetraps)'.
 In addition he produces & adapts television programs for EWTN Germany.

 Since 2014 Peschken and his wife have founded a media project in Geneva, Switzerland, called Pax Press Agency.
-They are not actively involved in the Agency since mid 2019.
+They are stil involved in the Agency and direct it from Eppstein, Germany.
 They both where independent, accredited TV correspondents for EWTN TV Germany at the United Nations, Geneva until the end of 2019.

 Memberships and awards

-From early 1994 until the end of 1999, Peschken was member of the Producers Guild of America where he served as 'chairman' of the 'Social Awareness Committee' under president Thom Mount.
+From early 1994 until the end of 1999, Peschken was a member of the Producers Guild of America where he served as 'chairman' of the 'Social Awareness Committee' under president Thom Mount.